• Skip to primary navigation

 Instructions

-• To the skillet, add the cubed potatoes.
-Cook for about 5 minutes, until lightly browned.
+• Add the cooked potatoes to the skillet.
+Cook for 5 minutes, stirring occasionally, until lightly browned.

 Tried this recipe?Mention @thiswifecooks or tag #thiswifecooks!